dotnet/docs-maui/docs/platform-integration/native-embedding.md

 In this example, a <xref:Microsoft.Maui.Controls.ContentPage>-derived object is converted to a `FrameworkElement` object.
 The `FrameworkElement` object can then be set as the content of a WinUI page.

 :::zone-end

+> [!IMPORTANT]
+> Hot reload should be disabled before running a native embedded app in debug configuration.